 3. Airport – There are several agencies at the airport, if you are landing directly on the island of Cozumel via one of the smaller planes then you can grab a rental car or jeep here.

 4. Hotels – A few select hotels have rental car agencies directly on-site, the cost is a few more dollars than the other locations, but still very reasonable.
 If your resort does not have a rental agency they can probably arrange one for you, but it will not be very cheap.
 You are better off renting online and then taking a taxi to the pickup location.

 Driving Laws in Cozumel, Mexico

-The laws in Cozumel are the same as other parts of Mexico and are pretty straight forward and reasonable.
+The laws in Cozumel are the same as in other parts of Mexico and are pretty straightforward and reasonable.
 While this list is not inclusive of every driving law in Mexico these are some of the most common driving laws in Mexico.